-If we want to install docker on a different linux distributions, then the best way is to check the instruction in the docker website:
+If we want to install docker on different Linux distributions, then the best way is to check the instruction on the docker website:

-It has a specific instructions for the different distributions.
+It has specific instructions for the different distributions.

 After installing docker, we should check the docker version by running:

 And we will see the docker version and the build hash:

 oren@oren-computer:~ $ docker -v Docker version 1.12.1, build 23cf638

 One of the first command to learn in docker is docker run.